PaddlePaddle/PaddleOCR/README.md

 For testing our Chinese OCR online：https://www.paddlepaddle.org.cn/hub/scene/ocr

-**You can also quickly experience the Ultra-lightweight Chinese OCR and general Chinese OCR models as follows:**
+**You can also quickly experience the Ultra-lightweight Chinese OCR and General Chinese OCR models as follows:**

 ## **Ultra-lightweight Chinese OCR and General Chinese OCR inference**

 ![](doc/imgs_results/11.jpg)

 The picture above is the result of our Ultra-lightweight Chinese OCR model.
-For more testing results, please see the end of the article [Ultra-lightweight Chinese OCR results](#超轻量级中文OCR效果展示) and [General Chinese OCR results](#通用中文OCR效果展示).
+For more testing results, please see the end of the article [Ultra-lightweight Chinese OCR results](#Ultra-lightweight-Chinese-OCR-results) and [General Chinese OCR results](#General-Chinese-OCR-results).

 #### 1. Environment configuration